john2417/SE/README.md

  It shows the CSV file in the Libraryprogram.
 And says hello.
 [Gradle](https://github.com/john2417/SE/blob/e90a1085766810f33ee134671b956a5fb3fbd60f/app/build.gradle)

 Continuous Delivery - I tried 3 whole days trying to get Jenkins to work.
 But when I fixed some errors different errors keep occurred.
 So I changed it to github action.
 I made two github actions.
 First one is to build [gradle](https://github.com/john2417/SE/blob/e90a1085766810f33ee134671b956a5fb3fbd60f/.github/workflows/gradle.yml), and Second one is running [python unittest](https://github.com/john2417/SE/blob/e90a1085766810f33ee134671b956a5fb3fbd60f/.github/workflows/python-application).

+Unit tests - I have made unit tests using unittest.
+And it was written in Python.
+The test was for the functions in [Edit](https://github.com/john2417/SE/blob/8885a1511aca2500ce67cb357c4c700ef24f3d8e/Library_Management/Edit.py).
+[Unittest](https://github.com/john2417/SE/blob/8885a1511aca2500ce67cb357c4c700ef24f3d8e/Library_Management/Edittest.py)